Imad's Syrian Kitchen: Bringing the tastes of Damascus to London

 While food itself is a blessing for Syrians, Alarnab says it is also used by many in his country to offer their friendship and generosity.

-"Syrian ... are some of the most generous people ever," he says.
+"Syrians ... are some of the most generous people ever," he says.

 "I visited most of the villages all over Syria and once I visited North Aleppo and we were asking (for) directions and instead of telling us where to go they asked us to come inside, eat their food and then one of them led us the way -- without even knowing who we were."